neonorb/motal/README.md

 # motal
-Mish based on Linux From Scratch
+Mish based on Buildroot.

-# Dependencies
+# Installing
-These are the programs you must intsall on the host system in order to build Motal:
-* autotools (autoconf)
-* texinfo
-* gawk
-* bison
+To build: `make`

+To create an IMG file: `./install.sh it.img`

+To install to a disk: `sudo ./install.sh /dev/sdx`